julyanvdw/London-Traffic-Disruption-ETL/README.md

 When finished:
 11. run `make clean` to remove the virtual environment
 12. run `deactivate` to return to normal shell.

+> Note: A bash script run_pipeline.sh has been provided.
+When using an external scheduler, schedule this script to be run and not the pipeline directly - this allows for the toggle switch in the TUI to work properly.

 ---